Free World Trust v Électro Santé Inc: Background

 Electro-magnetic therapeutic system is the English title of Canadian Patent 1,113,156 which was issued in 1981.
 The inventors Dr. Roland A. Drolet and Gaetan Charland, both from Canada, claimed that the device was an "electro-magnetic device for treating various types of rheumatic and arthritic diseases."
 The invention related to a technique of bombarding human bodies with low-frequency electromagnetic waves and controlled the wave frequency using "circuit means".

 On November 24, 1981, Dr. Drolet and Mr. Charland received patent approval for their electro-magnetic therapeutic system.
 Their drawings, as portrayed within the Canadian patent, labeled the device "Ri - 2000 MAGNETOTHERAPY SYSTEM".
 By 1983, Dr. Drolet and Mr. Charland were issued another patent titled "ELECTRO-MAGNETIC THERAPEUTIC SYSTEM AND METHOD" which described the "Ri - 2000" in much further details and labeled the device as "Ri -2000 RHUMART-THERAPY SYSTEM".
 This second patent maintained many similar characteristics to the 1981 patent.
 In fact both patents drew and labeled their devices with "RODROL INSTRUMENTATION INC.".

 Free World Trust was the rightful owner of the patents of invention numbered 1,113,156 (the "'156 patent") and 1,150,361 (the "'361 patent") issued in 1981 and 1983 respectively.
 On December 15, 2000, in the case of Free World Trust v. Électro Santé Inc., a decision was rendered by the Supreme Court of Canada on the infringement of patents 156 and 361.
 The decision would create a legal precedent cited in at least 148 Canadian trials.
 The case was even noted in Canada for setting out "the test for patent infringement" and "the principles of purposive claim construction".
 The court transcripts explain that Électro Santé Inc., a competitor, developed similar technology that used a microcontroller rather than the circuits.
-Free World Trust sued Électro Santé for patent infringement on the ground that although the means may be different the end result of the inventions were the same.
+Free World Trust sued Électro Santé for patent infringement on the ground that although the means may be different the result of the inventions were the same.

 The Quebec Superior Court found that Électro Santé's invention was not novel and so their invention was invalidated.
 The Court of Appeal overturned the decision and found that there was no violation.
 In a unanimous decision, the Supreme Court upheld the appellate court ruling.